-If you Google “Instagram Declining” you’ll discover a new topic starting.
+If you Google “Instagram Declining” you’ll discover a new topic percolating.

-This happens it seems every few years.
+This seems to happens every few years.
 One thing declines as another potential replacement arrives.

-I was asked recently about how to increase followers on Instagram, and myself thought, why?
-It’s declining right?
+I was asked recently about how to increase followers on Instagram, and I thought thought, “why?”
+Instagram is declining right?
 Well, hold on.

 Is Instagram Declining?

-According to search engine journal there is a decline of Instagram engagement.
-It could mean that yes Instagram could become a thing of the past.
-But not soon.
+According to Search Engine Journal there is a decline of Instagram engagement.
+It could mean that Instagram is become a thing of the past.

 Here’s a graphic from the study: